silitics/rugpi-template-mender/README.md

 For general information about Rugpi and how to use it, check out [Rugpi's documentation](https://oss.silitics.com/rugpi/docs/getting-started).

-You can build images for:
+This template allows you to build images for:

 - Raspberry Pi 4 and 5 (ARM64).
 - Any EFI-compatible system (ARM64 and AMD64).